yinhbo/yinhbo.github.io/_pages/about.md

   - /about.html
 ---

-Hongbo Yin (印泓博)
+About Me
 ====
 I am currently a second-year Ph.D. student in the [DB4AI](https://cse.hkust.edu.hk/db4ai/) group at [The Hong Kong University of Science and Technology (Guangzhou)] supervised by Professor [Lei Chen](https://cse.hkust.edu.hk/~leichen/) (IEEE Fellow).
-Prior to this, I received my Bachelor's degree (2016-2020) from the [School of Automation Engineering](https://en.uestc.edu.cn/info/1015/1409.htm) at [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/).
+I obtained my Master's degree (2020-2023) from the [School of Computer Science](https://scs.bupt.edu.cn/) at [Beijing University of Posts and Technology (BUPT)](https://www.bupt.edu.cn/), where I was advised by Professor [Yingxia Shao](https://shaoyx.github.io/).
+Prior to this, I received my Bachelor's degree (2016-2020) from the [School of Computer Science & Engineering](https://www2.scut.edu.cn/cs/) at [South China University of Technology (SCUT)](https://www.scut.edu.cn/en).

-Email: hyin744@connect.hkust-gz.edu.cn

 Research Interests
 ======